gengdd/gengdd.github.io/content/docs/jupyter/_index.md

 ---
+linktitle: Chapter 3
+summary: Learn how to use Wowchemy's docs layout for publishing online courses, software documentation, and tutorials.
+# weight: 1
+icon: book
+icon_pack: fas

 title: Display Jupyter Notebooks with Academic
 subtitle: Learn how to blog in Academic using Jupyter notebooks
 summary: Learn how to blog in Academic using Jupyter notebooks